Woulfe resignation would be unjust and disproportionate, Denham report concludes

 Mr Justice Séamus Woulfe: report concludes resignation would be unjust.
 File photograph Nick Bradshaw

-The report into the attendance of Supreme Court judge Séamus Woulfe at the Oireachtas golf dinner has concluded he did not break any law and seeking his resignation would be unjust and disproportionate.
+The report into the attendance of Supreme Court judge Séamus Woulfe at the Oireachtas golf dinner has expressed the view he did not break any law and that seeking his resignation would be unjust and disproportionate.

 Former Chief Justice Susan Denham is also understood to have concluded the matter can be dealt with informally by the Chief Justice.

-She is believed to have expressed the view Mr Justice Woulfe should have attended the golf event without attending the dinner and should not have accepted the dinner invitation.
+She is believed to have expressed the view Mr Justice Woulfe should have attended the golf event without attending the dinner and should not have accepted the dinner invite.

 The report into into the controversy was due to be published on Thursday following a meeting of the Supreme Court and the Judicial Council.